guotechfin/KrunoKnego.github.io/_posts/2014-05-15-symfony2-doctrine2-optimization.markdown

 {% endhighlight %}

 I found that it works best for me when I clear entity manager after I persisted and flushed about 50 objects.
-You can play with this number and find what works you.
+You can play with this number and find what works for you.

 One of the problems I encountered while clearing the entity manager is that you can't go over your foreach loop with data you pulled with doctrine2 afterwords.